ec-europa/joinup-dev/resources/mac/README.md

 ```
 **WARNING** If you get an error:
 *“ Your site configuration active store is currently locked.”*
-comment this line in **/web/sites/default/settings.php**
+Comment this line in **/web/sites/default/settings.php**
 $settings['config_readonly'] = !file_exists(getcwd() . '/../disable-config-readonly');

-11 - unblock the admin user
+11 - Unblock the admin user
 ````
 drush user:unblock
 ````

-12 - create a new admin user
+12 - Create a new admin user
 ````
 drush uli
 ````

-## Using the gulp
+## FRONT-END documentation
 For using the gulp please set your node version to v11.15.0 ( its recommanded to know your current node version so your can put ik back for newer projects ).
 To do this check:
 [How do down or upgrade your node version.](https://www.surrealcms.com/blog/how-to-upgrade-or-downgrade-nodejs-using-npm.html)

-thenuse the following commands:
+Then use the following commands:
 ````
  $ cd web/themes/joinup/prototype ;
  $ npm install;
  ````
- check gulp file for all the possible tasks
+ Check gulp file for all the possible tasks

 ## Switching between branches
-This is you need to when you switch a branch to keep your content up to date
+This is needed when you need to when you switch a branch to keep your content up to date
 ````
 ./vendor/bin/phing build-dev
 ./vendor/bin/phing rebuild-environment